 A Personal Injury Trust is set up and the damages are paid into the Trust and remain there until they are paid out to the Claimant who is known as the beneficiary of the Trust.
 The Trust must have at least 2 Trustees, neither of which can be the injured person.
 Often they are family members, friends, or solicitors at our practice.

 The compensation is treated as being owned by the Trust and not the injured person, as although it can only be paid out to the beneficiary, the Trustees have a discretion as to whether they pay the money out.
 It is not taken into account when assessing the beneficiary’s entitlement to means-tested benefits.

-If the beneficiary wants some of the money, such as for a car, holiday or other purpose, they ask the Trustees who will usually agree to pay the money out, or in some cases, pay for the item on behalf of the beneficiary.
+If the beneficiary wants some of the money, they ask the Trustees who will usually agree to pay the money out, or in some cases, pay for the item on behalf of the beneficiary.

 This is just part of the comprehensive service we offer to all our personal injury clients.
-If you would like advice about an injury claim or a Personal Injury Trust (which we will be able to set up for you even if you didn’t use us for your original claim), please call me on 0114 218 4049 or email me at firstname.lastname@example.org.
+If you would like advice about an injury claim or a Personal Injury Trust (which we will be able to set up for you even if you didn’t use us for your original claim), please call 0114 218 4000 or email email@example.com.